Case: R.C. v. City of New York

 Clearinghouse coding complete

 Under New York law, records must be sealed from cases where the prosecutor declined to pursue charges, the charges were later dismissed, or the allegations were disproven in court.
-On April 24, 2018, three plaintiffs brought a class action suit against the city of New York and New York City Police Department Commissioner challenging the use of the sealed records.
+On April 24, 2018, three plaintiffs brought a class action suit in New York state court against the city of New York and New York City Police Department Commissioner challenging the use of the sealed records.
 The plaintiffs alleged that New York Police Department (NYPD) policy and practice allowed the use of information from records of arrest that did not result in criminal convictions to target predominantly Black and Latino people for investigation, arrest, and harsher penalties.
 They alleged that this practice violated New York law and due process under the New York state constitution.
 Represented by private counsel and the Bronx Defender Services, the plaintiffs sought declaratory and injunctive relief requiring the NYPD to implement protocols, trainings and safeguards to prohibit the improper access, use, or disclosure of sealed records.
 They also sought damages and attorneys’ fees and costs.

-On September 5, 2019, Judge Tisch granted the plaintiffs class action certification.
+On September 5, 2019, Judge Frank granted the plaintiffs class action certification.
 The class was certified as “all those who have sealed records and who have been or may be aggrieved by the NYPD's policies and practices.”
 The judge agreed with the plaintiffs that there are likely tens of thousands of individuals who would be impacted by this case based on the number of arrests in recent years.

 Summary Authors